reactables/reactables/docs/src/content/getting-started/core-concepts.md

 **Effects**

-The hub also handles side effects (i.e async operations) with `effects`.
+The hub also handles side effects (i.e API requests) with `effects`.

 When an action is dispatched and a side effect is needed, a replayed action is sent through an effect stream to execute the side effect.